eth-protocol-fellows/cohort-four/projects/ephemery-genesis-reset-implementation.md

 **Stretch 01:** Implement safety checks to prevent accidental resets, by adding an optional flag with a tag like `--require-manual-reset`

-**Stretch 02:** Add another optional flag `--archive chaindata` for genesis management.

-**Stretch 03:** Extend the implementation to other clients, starting with an execution client like geth.
+**Stretch 02:** Extend the implementation to other clients, starting with an execution client like geth.
 This will enable a broader user base to benefit from the Ephemery testnet.

 ## Specification
 The original specifications for this project can be found [here](https://github.com/ephemery-testnet/ephemery-resources/blob/master/specs.md).
 A WIP version based on my understanding, which I plan to update as I progress is also [here](https://github.com/AdedamolaXL/ephemery-resources/blob/master/specs.md).